joshverd/starlink-map/README.md

 3.  **Access the map:**
     Open your web browser and navigate to [http://localhost:3000](http://localhost:3000).

+    _Note: It might take up to 30 seconds for satellite and connection data to populate after the container starts._

 ## Credits

 This project utilizes data and code from the following open-source repositories: